The total number of pending actions in the social media MDL grew to 2,325.

 Why are people filing teen mental health lawsuits against YouTube?

-What's the status of the lawsuits against YouTube?
+What is the current status of social media lawsuits involving YouTube?

 YouTube teen mental health lawsuit timeline